fpanes/Project-1/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Installed as an agent on your servers.
 Filebeat monitors the log files or locations that you specify, gathers log events, and forwards them either to Elasticsearch or Logstash for indexing.
-- Metric is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and form services running on the server.
-Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+- Metric is a lightweight shipper that you can install on your servers to periodically gather metrics from the operating system and form services running on the server.
+Metricbeat takes the metrics and statistics that it gathers and ships them to the output that you specify, such as Elasticsearch or Logstash.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: